-Aarik Gault enters his fourth year with the Panther football program in 2019 after spending the previous six at Heartland Collegiate Athletic Conference institution, Franklin College.
+Aarik Gault enters his fifth year with the Panther football program in 2020 after spending the previous six at Heartland Collegiate Athletic Conference institution, Franklin College.

 In his first year with the Panthers in 2016, Gault guided a defense that was second in the HCAC in rushing yards allowed.
 The Hanover defense also recorded 28 sacks, marking the most by the program since 2013.

 The 2017 campaign saw the Blue and Red's defense continue to improve, as the group was one of the conference's best at red zone and rushing defense.
 Conceding scores on just over 68 percent of red zone trips, the Panther defense was among the top 60 nationally in the statistical category.
 Hanover also ranked 52nd in NCAA Division III for rush defense, allowing just over 100 yards per game on the ground.